 ACT Health Promotion Grants Program

-The ACT Health Promotion Grants Program supports the plan’s objectives by offering grants to community-based organisations to improve the health of Canberrans and minimise the risk of them developing chronic diseases.
+The ACT Health Promotion Grants Program supports prevention objectives by offering grant funding to community-based organisations.

 Find out more about funding opportunities at the ACT Health Promotion Grants Program.